GoogleCloudPlatform/mongodb-cloud-manager/README.md

     $ gcloud deployment-manager deployments delete mongodb-cloud-manager

 ## Notes
+- Three instances are created by this configuration, sufficient for a MongoDB Replica Set.
+To deploy a MongoDB Sharded Cluster, consider adding additional instance entries in the [mongodb-cloud-manager.jinja](mongodb-cloud-manager.jinja) configuration template.
 - Instances are created within the `default` network however no MongoDB-specific firewall rules are added.
 To add rules that allow incoming traffic to your MongoDB deployment, refer to the [Firewalls](https://cloud.google.com/compute/docs/networking#firewalls) documentation.
 - The [Google Cloud Platform Pricing Calculator](https://cloud.google.com/products/calculator) estimate of the monthly costs to run this deplyoment configuration can be found [here](https://cloud.google.com/products/calculator/#id=5561bb46-da61-4c64-aaa1-2f69d6d7b310)